Super Bowl MVP Betting Odds 2023

 Out of the 54 Super Bowl MVPs, 30 have gone to QBs.
-Seven running backs have won it, as well as seven wide receivers and 10 defensive players.
+Seven running backs have won it, as well as the seven best wide receivers and 10 defensive players.

 Unlike the regular season MVP, which is clearly led by QBs, the Super Bowl MVP can come out of nowhere.
 Some heroes are really odd, like S Dexter Jackson or LB Malcolm Smith.

 Also, legacies have been cemented, like LBs Von Miller and Ray Lewis dominating on Big Sunday.

 The biggest shock came when Green Bay’s Desmond Howard won the MVP as a kick returner.
 He displayed a 244 return yard and a TD to get the award.

 Quarterbacks have won seven out of the last nine Super Bowl MVPs.
 As for losing teams, only Cowboys LB Chuck Howley has won the award at a losing effort.

 Brady holds the record by winning four total Super Bowl MVPs.
 Joe Montana followed with three, while Terry Bradshaw, Eli Manning, and Bart Starr won two.